olliebrownlow/microservices-blog-app/README.md

 - client (port 3000)

 All posts and comments are held in memory.
-Screen must be refreshed for posts and comments to appear.
+The browser must be refreshed for posts and comments to appear.

-## How is works
+## How it works

-Each time a post is submitted, it is stored in memory and an event is triggered sending a request to the event bus.
-The event is picked up by the event bus which then sends it back to the service it originated from and to all the other services.
+Each time a post is submitted, it is stored in memory and it emits an event to the event bus.
+The event is picked up by the event bus which then sends it back to the service it originated from and to all of the other services.

 ## Getting started